shenyangHuang/SCPD/README.md

 follow main function in `spotlight.py` to run SPOTLIGHT experiments

+**To use local DOS to approximate eigenvectors**

+You can use the MATLAB code under `SCPD/subroutines/ADOS`.
+Because the interaction with eigenvectors are approximated with the GQL approximation method (currently only implemented in MATLAB so far).

 ## Contact:

 Feel free to reach out to me if you have any questions: `shenyang.huang@mail.mcgill.ca`